farcaster-project/containers/electrs/README.md

     --env DAEMON_RPC_ADDR=...\
     --env NETWORK=regtest\
     --env ELECTRUM_RPC_PORT=50001\
     --name electrs\
-    ...:latest
+    electrs:latest
 ```

-The bitcoin datadir is expected to be in the /data volume and can be accessed by addtionally passing for example `-v /path/to/host/folder:data` to `docker create`.
+The bitcoin datadir is expected to be in the /data volume and can be accessed by addtionally passing for example `-v /path/to/host/folder:data` to `docker create`or `--volumes-from bitcoind`.
 Additionally, to access bitcoind's rpc running in another container, pass in a `--link` argument with the name of the bitcoind container.

 Available environment variables: